He’s the fighter with a gentle touch from the land of the Lucha Libre.

 Perez’s reputation in F1 has been built on opposite approaches to Grand Prix racing.
 On the one hand, he is a punchy combatant who wrestles his way through the pack and into the points.
 Never afraid to add a bit of spice to his on-track encounters, even his team mates don’t always escape the Mexican’s heat.

 A proud countryman, the Guadalajara gunslinger has amassed more points than any other Mexican in the history of F1.
-In Sakhir 2020 he also matched hero and compatriot Pedro Rodriguez by taking the chequered flag in first – a performance that landed him a shot at the title with Red Bull.
+In Sakhir 2020 he also matched hero and compatriot Pedro Rodriguez by taking the chequered flag in first – a performance that landed him a seat with title contenders Red Bull.

-More victories may not be assured, especially with Max Verstappen as team mate.
-But Perez working hard and racing with his heart are.
+There he provided strong support to Max Verstappen’s 2021 championship-winning campaign, also adding another victory to his own tally.
+More wins may not be assured, especially with Verstappen as team mate, but Perez working hard and racing with his heart are.